 Mount Wachusett Community College is dedicated to promoting and demonstrating the role of forest biomass as a sustainable renewable energy source.
 The college broke ground in April 2002 for the construction of a new wood biomass heating system that came on line for the 2002-03 heating season, replacing the current all electric system.
 This new system is saving the college an estimated $300,000 per year.
-A second phase of the project will see the installation of a biomass cogeneration system that will provide both heat, air conditioning, and electricity.
+A second phase of the project saw the installation of a biomass cogeneration system that provides heat, air conditioning, and electricity.
 Please see the stories of the Mount Wachusett Community College Biomass Conversion Project and the Mount Wachusett Community College CHP project using the links at left.

 Wood Biomass Energy

 Definition: Wood (solid wood, tree trimmings, wood chips, sawdust, bark, and shavings) used to produce heating, electricity, or other forms of energy.

 Wood has been utilized as a fuel since the beginning of civilization and it is still the main source of energy in many developing nations.
 Many homes in our region are equipped with fireplaces or wood stoves.
 Modern biomass energy, however, is similar to these traditional systems only in that they all use wood as a fuel.
 Tremendous technological advances over the past few decades are now resulting in wood biomass energy systems that are clean, efficient, and economical.
 Biomass is rapidly emerging as a locally produced alternative to fossil fuels.